teresal92/immersive-app/README.md

   > It's easy to get started.
 To start a focus session:
   > * Login or sign up for a Spotify account.
   > * Enter a featured curated room based on your mood or create a new room.
-  > * Each room has its own curated background image, pomodoro-based timer and music player as well as search functionality to find and play new playlists.
+  > * Each room has its own curated background image, pomodoro-based timer and music player as well as search functionality to discover and play new playlists.

 ![image](/screenshots/immersive_demo.gif)